 You’ve learned that shaving your double-coated Golden Retriever is a bad idea, so what else can you do to help keep your dog cool?

 - Keep your dog hydrated, always have fresh cool water available for your dog to drink.

 - Keep your dog walks short, or walk earlier in the morning and later at night when it is not so hot out.

 - Find a shady spot for your dog to rest.
 Be careful though because temperatures can soar even in the shade.
 Limit the time spent in the hot outdoors.

 - Let your dog go swimming, get a kiddie pool for your backyard.

 - Avoid walking on hot asphalt, try keeping your dog on the grass when walking, or invest in some dog boots.

 No matter how hot the temperature gets you should not shave your Golden Retriever.
 Their double-coat is actually helping them stay cool.
 After all, their long flowing coat is one of their many beautiful attributes.

-Remember to keep your dogs coat groomed with regular brushing, and bathing to keep it looking its best, and to help the coat do its job to protect your dog from extreme temperatures.
+Remember to keep your dog’s coat groomed with regular brushing, and bathing to keep it looking its best, and to help the coat do its job to protect your dog from extreme temperatures.

 How do you keep your Golden Retriever cool in the summer?
-I would love to hear some of your tips and ideas.
-Please leave me a comment.
+Have you ever given your Golden Retriever a puppy cut?